Comment on the

 by the light of a slight intimation to perceive what is unseen by

-spoken at sufficient length, and to have carried out his intentions
+sufficient length, and to have carried out his intentions

 adequately, so that his explanation has gone on felicitously and